 - Education information, defined as information that is not publicly available personally identifiable information as defined in the Family Educational Rights and Privacy Act (FERPA)

-How can BlueConic help me to comply with CCPA?
+How can the BlueConic CDP help me to comply with CCPA?

-Similar to GDPR – we’ve enabled a new legislation zone for CCPA.
-For details and FAQs on our privacy and consent management, see our FAQ on privacy and consent management with BlueConic.
+Using the BlueConic customer data platform (CDP) enables you to manage consent and privacy compliance for CCPA, as well as GDPR and other privacy legislations.
+Similar to GDPR – BlueConic offers a new legislation zone for CCPA.
+For details and FAQs on managing privacy and consent in your CDP, see our FAQ on privacy and consent management with BlueConic.

 Watch this short video on enabling consent management in BlueConic for CCPA: